Generic Name: Indomethacin Capsules (in doe METH a sin)

 - If you are pregnant or may be pregnant.
 Do not take Tivorbex (indomethacin capsules) if you are in the third trimester of pregnancy.
 You may also need to avoid Tivorbex (indomethacin capsules) at other times during pregnancy.
 Talk with your doctor to see when you need to avoid taking Tivorbex (indomethacin capsules) during pregnancy.

-- If you are taking any of these drugs: Triamterene or a salicylate drug like aspirin or diflunisal.
+- If you are taking any other NSAID, a salicylate drug like aspirin or diflunisal, triamterene, or pemetrexed.

 This is not a list of all drugs or health problems that interact with Tivorbex (indomethacin capsules).